mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 Sandbox games like Minecraft have thought hard about this problem, and we [see it in the real world occasionally](https://www.youtube.com/watch?v=PUv66718DII).

-But what are they doing?
+But what exactly is "it"?
 What's the essence of the thing?

-The goal, I think, is to remove all non-unique work.
+I think "it" is removing all non-unique work.

 Naval Ravikant says that money is earned by providing society with something it doesn't already know how to get.